 Providers of counseling and other therapeutic services to a beneficiary in an Office-based Opioid Treatment program shall be licensed to provide those services and directly enrolled with North Carolina Division of Medical Assistance or the appropriate LME-MCO.
-Licensed professionals providing outpatient treatment services to a beneficiary in an Office-based Opioid Treatment program shall follow the outpatient Clinical Coverage Policy 8C, Outpatient Behavioral Health Services Provided by Direct-Enrolled Providers, located on DMA's website at http://dma.ncdhhs.gov/.
+Licensed professionals providing outpatient treatment services to a beneficiary in an Office-based Opioid Treatment program shall follow the outpatient Clinical Coverage Policy 8C, Outpatient Behavioral Health Services Provided by Direct-Enrolled Providers, located on the NC Medicaid website at https://medicaid.ncdhhs.gov/.